NinaRobichaud/100-days-of-code/log.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Day 38: 3/29/21 Monday

-**Today's Progress**: Web Dev Bootcamp 2021 (WDB-21); HTML Essentials, Semantics, Forms & Tables, CSS Box Model.
+**Today's Progress**: Web Dev Bootcamp 2021 (WDB-21); HTML Essentials.
 I'm revisiting the foundations of web dev to make sure I have a better understanding of what I'm building.

 **Thoughts**: Daily tweets don't work for me.
 I'm thinking of keeping daily 100DaysofCode entries on GitHub & eventually my portfolio site.
 I'd like to only tweet when I've actually learned/built something tangible.

+Personal project ideas:
-Personal project idea: a website/Twitter bot that features Twitter's cat accounts.
+- a website/Twitter bot that features Twitter's cat accounts
+- Qbert style HTML5 browser game (inspired by 321 Penguins 'Hop' Flash game I used to play as a kid)

 **Link(s) to work**:
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### Day 00:
+### Day 39: 3/30/21 Tuesday

 **Today's Progress**:

-**Thoughts**:
+- WDB-21; HTML Semantics, HTML Forms & Tables, CSS Box Model
+- Researched HTML5 game development
+- jQuery, JSON quiz; still grasping how node.JS & Express work.

+**Thoughts**: Almost done getting through WDB-21 CSS section.
+Need to get through JS section so I can fully grasp the JS concepts I'm struggling with in my class.
+I also need to just go ahead and try to build something from scratch to help retain the information.

+Notion is helpful for quickly getting my thoughts written down, but I'd like to try Obsidian's evergreen-style notetaking to help with comprehension & retention.
+Simply writing things down isn't helping me fully grasp the concepts.

 **Link(s) to work**:
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------